ck-earlyrepos/Nursing-Homes-and-COVID/README.md

+# Output
+You can see the output [here](https://htmlpreview.github.io/?https://github.com/Ckrenzer/Nursing-Homes-and-COVID/blob/main/Nursing-Homes-and-COVID.html).

 # About

 This project models the death rate due to the coronavirus in mid-October, 2020.

 This project used to be a complete mess, and many of the results were invalidated because of some rookie mistakes.
 I revised the paper, models, and code, and the final product became much shorter (and more accurate)!
-You can see the output [here](https://htmlpreview.github.io/?https://github.com/Ckrenzer/Nursing-Homes-and-COVID/blob/main/Nursing-Homes-and-COVID.html).

 To make reproducibility of the results more permanent, the data was compiled into a csv file, so--although I initially scraped all this data myself--the implementation no longer scrapes different documents.